 I know you may think you’ve accomplished so much that someone should be talking about your professional conquests, and maybe they are, but not on your own LinkedIn page.
 When I see the 3rd person on a LinkedIn page I think, has this person been hacked?
 Or are you just that out of touch when it comes to presenting yourself on the social web?

 The social web’s value lies in direct connection to anyone’s personal page.
-Whether it’s Facebook, LinkedIn, Twitter, Google+, or wherever, nearly everyone stores some from of their identity on a page online.
-That’s why my company’s job advertisements encourage candidates to apply with whatever profiles already stores their information.
+Whether it’s Facebook, LinkedIn, Twitter, Instagram, or wherever, nearly everyone stores some form of their identity on a page online.
+That’s why my company’s job advertisements encourage candidates to apply with whatever profiles already store their information.
 Candidates (and companies for that matter) should be forthcoming.
 Your information is out there for reference.
 When you write about yourself on your LinkedIn profile, the use of the first person is appropriate.*

 What I am writing about is nothing new; it’s just arrogance manifesting within another medium.
 When Esquire tackled, “Why the F%$# Do People Refer to Themselves in the Third Person?”
 Harvard Medical School Professor and Author of Identifying and Understanding the Narcissistic Personality explained: